Gild the Lily

-Gild the Lily is the second and to date final studio album by Australian group Chantoozies.
+Gild the Lily is the second and to date final studio album by Australian pop group Chantoozies.
 The album was released in April 1991 by Mushroom Records and peaked at number 71 on the ARIA Charts.

 Track listing

 LP (L 30249)

 A cover of the Jackson 5's "I'll Be There", was released as a single on 23 September 1991, with "Who Cares" as the B-side.
 This was the Chantoozies' final release during their original run.
 A cover of The Angels' "My Boyfriend's Back" was also included on the soundtrack to the 1990 film The Crossing.

-The album would later be reissued with a modified tracklist, where "Mystery" and "Baby Blue" were removed and replaced by "Wanna Be Up" and "Kiss and Tell" from the debut album.
+The album would later be reissued with a modified tracklist, where "Mystery" and "Baby Blue" were removed and replaced by "Wanna Be Up" and "Kiss 'n' Tell" from the debut album.
 Digital reissues of the album, however, contain the original tracklist.